Inferring diffusivity from killed diffusion: Inference on the diffusion parameter from killed diffusion

-The last step is to take advantage of the stability estimate Theorem \ref{yetagain} to show that the posterior inference for $D$ is also valid, which in particular implies the proof of Theorem \ref{showoff}.
-To focus on the main statistical ideas we show this for `small potentials' $q$ and $d \le 3$, see Section \ref{idstab} for discussion.
+The last step is to take advantage of the stability estimate Theorem~\ref{yetagain} to show that the posterior inference for $D$ is also valid, proving Theorem~\ref{showoff}.
+To focus on the main statistical ideas we show this for ``small potentials'' $q$ and $d \le 3$; see Section~\ref{idstab} for discussion.

-\begin{theorem} In the setting of Theorem \ref{fwdthm}, assume further that $\phi$ satisfies the identifiability Condition \ref{ident}, that $d \le 3$ and that $\|q\|_{H^2}<\delta$ for $\delta$ small enough as in Theorem \ref{yetagain}.
-Then if $K=K_n$ is as in (\ref{knd}) we have
+\begin{theorem} In the setting of Theorem~\ref{fwdthm}, assume further that $\phi $ satisfies the identifiability Condition~\ref{ident}, that $d \le 3$ and that $\|q\|_{H^{2}}<\delta $ for $\delta $ small enough as in Theorem~\ref{yetagain}.
+Then if $K=K_{n}$ is as in (\ref{knd}), we have